Torrey Smith: 2014 season

-Smith began the season as the Ravens' starting wide receiver but eventually lost the job to veteran Steve Smith Sr.

-On October 26, 2014, Smith caught four passes for 51-yards and two touchdowns, as he helped Joe Flacco set the NFL record for the fastest time to record five touchdown passes (16 minutes and 3 seconds).
+In Week 8, Smith caught four passes for 51-yards and two touchdowns, as he helped Joe Flacco set the NFL record for the fastest time to record five touchdown passes (16 minutes and 3 seconds).
 The Ravens defeated the Tampa Bay Buccaneers 48–17.
-The following week, against the Atlanta Falcons, Smith would score the game-sealing touchdown.
-With less than two minutes left in the game and facing a fourth down, Flacco threw a pass to Smith, and he caught it in for a 39-yard score.
-Smith would finish the game with three receptions, 81 yards and the 39 yard touchdown, as the Ravens won 29–7.
+The following week, against the Atlanta Falcons, Smith scored the game-sealing touchdown.
+With less than two minutes left in the game and facing a fourth down, Flacco threw a pass to Smith, who caught it for a 39-yard score.
+In Week 13, on the first possession, Smith scored the game's opening touchdown against the San Diego Chargers, after juggling the ball in the endzone.
+Smith recorded a pair of touchdowns in the Raven's 33–34 loss.

-On November 24, the Ravens faced the New Orleans Saints.
-Smith was tied with Saints wide receiver Kenny Stills as the game's leading receiver, having five receptions for 98-yards as the Ravens won 34–27.

-The following week, on the first possession, Smith scored the game's opening touchdown against the San Diego Chargers, after juggling the ball in the endzone.
-Smith played his best game of the season, catching six receptions for 65-yards and the pair of touchdowns in the Raven's 33–34 loss.

 In their regular season finale, the Ravens took on their division rivals, the Cleveland Browns, needing a win and a Chargers loss to get into the playoffs.
 Trailing 10–6 in the final quarter, Smith caught a deep pass from Flacco, and on the very next play, a 16-yard touchdown to give Baltimore the lead.
 Smith finished the game with four receptions for 83 yards, including two decisive fourth quarter plays.
-Baltimore won and San Diego lost.
+Baltimore won the game 20–10 and clinched a playoff spot with the help of a Chargers loss.

-In the Wild Card round of the playoffs, the Ravens faced the division rival Steelers.
-They would win the game 30–17, and Smith would make 2 catches for 28 yards and a touchdown.
-In the divisional round, the Raven's lost 31–35 to the eventual Super Bowl XLIX champions, the New England Patriots.
+In the Wild Card Round of the playoffs, the Ravens faced the division rival Pittsburgh Steelers.
+They won the game 30–17, with Smith recording two catches for 28 yards and a touchdown.
+In the Divisional Round, the Ravens lost 31–35 to the eventual Super Bowl XLIX champion New England Patriots.

-Smith finished the season with 49 receptions, 767 yards and a career-high 11 touchdown catches.
+Smith finished the season with 49 receptions, 767 yards, and a career-high 11 touchdown catches.
 He also had three games in which he scored multiple touchdowns.

-During March 2015, Smith sent a letter to the entire city of Baltimore, announcing that he would test free agency.
-The letter was a goodbye note, which thanked Baltimore, Ravens' fans and the entire Baltimore Ravens organization for starting out his career on such a strong note.
+During March 2015, Smith sent a letter to the entire city of Baltimore, announcing that he would test free agency and thanking the Ravens organization and its fans for starting his career in Baltimore.

-He left the organization as the franchise record holder in yards per catch both in the regular season (16.9) and the playoffs (20.7) in addition to multiple rookie records (see "2011" above).
+He left the organization as the franchise-record holder in yards per catch in the regular season (16.9).